makkus/freckles/freckles/doc/getting_started.md

 Usage: frecklecute file-downloaded [OPTIONS] URL

-  Download a file, creates intermediate destination directories and a user/group if necessary.
+  Download a file, create intermediate destination directories and a user/group if necessary.

   If no 'dest' option is provided, the file will be downloaded into